Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Service requests that cannot be automated should be handled as incidents.
 - [x] Service requests and their fulfilment should be automated as much as possible.
 - [ ] Service requests that cannot be automated should be handled as problems.
-- [ ] Service requests and their fulfilment should be carried out by service desk staff without automation.
+- [ ] Service requests and their fulfilment should be carried out by Service Desk staff without automation.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'deployment management' practice?
+### What is the purpose of the Deployment Management practice?

 - [ ] To ensure services achieve agreed and expected performance.
 - [ ] To make new or changed services available for use.